-- Group specific membership query: the router is now able to send a membership query for a specific group address.
+• Group-specific membership query: the router can now send a membership query for a specific group address.
 When the router receives a leave group message, it will use this query to check if there are still any hosts interested in receiving the multicast traffic.

-- MRT (Maximum Response Time) field: this is a new field in query messages.
+• MRT (Maximum Response Time) field: a new field in query messages.
 It specifies how much time hosts have to respond to the query.
 I will explain later why we use this with an example.

 To demonstrate these new features, I’ll use the following topology: